-Rockstar Games’ most successful game series of all time, Grand Theft Auto, is one of the best franchises you can ever play.
+Rockstar Games’ most successful game series of all time, GTA, is one of the best franchises you can ever play, but did you know that the company paid to receive negative press?

 Even the most hardcore of GTA fans might not know that during the very first game’s launch, Rockstar Games reportedly paid people to leave negative reviews in the hopes of garnering some extra attention for the title.